What is the National Vaccine Injury Compensation Program?

-The National Vaccine Injury Compensation Program (NVICP) was created by Congress as a no-fault alternative to the traditional tort system for resolving vaccine injury claims.
+The National Vaccine Injury Compensation Program (NVICP) is a no-fault alternative to the traditional legal system that allows for vaccine-injured petitioners to seek compensation when certain circumstances have been met.

 Vaccines covered under NVICP include: